timostamm/protobuf-ts/MANUAL.md

   Generate a @ts-nocheck annotation at the top of each file.
 This will become the default behaviour in the next major release.

+- "add_pb_suffix"
+  Adds the suffix `_pb` to the names of all generated files.
+This will become the default behaviour in the next major release.

 - "client_none"
   Do not generate rpc clients.
   Only applies to services that do *not* use the option `ts.client`.